-The visible scars of infertility may fade over time, but grief can linger for many couples who have struggled to conceive.
+The visible scars of infertility may fade over time, but the inner scars of grief can linger far past when visible scars fade for many couples who have struggled to conceive.

-While adopting a child may fill a void in one’s journey to parenthood, it will not erase the pain caused by the inability to do so without significant medical or financial hurdles.
+While adopting a child may fill a void in one’s journey to parenthood, it will not erase the pain caused by the inability to do so without, and often despite, significant medical or financial hurdles.

 Adopting a child does not negate the heartache caused from infertility.

-It does not change the financial and emotional investments made with pursuing infertility treatments.
+Adopting a child does not change the financial and emotional investments made from having pursued infertility treatments.

 It does not magically cure the brokenness you’ve felt toward your body and its inability to work as it should.